nerooc/graphs/Lab04/README.md

-## Task 3 - Random Strongly Connected Components Digraph and Bellman-Ford's algorithm
+## Task 3 - Random Strongly Connected Coherent Digraph and Bellman-Ford's algorithm

 The program generates random complement digraph and runs Bellman-Ford algorithm on it to find all shortest paths to each vertex starting from chosen vertex.